You told me that I wasn’t good enough.

 I was nineteen :

 Did he realise I was gone all of the times that I was in hospital?
 Whilst doing as demanded by you and telling my family that I was in hospital for the pre-existing conditions that I had.
 We both knew that wasn’t true.
 I was in hospital because of you, another outburst about absolutely NOTHING.
 And all I could think about was my son and what you were doing with him.
 I’m sitting in a hospital bed, alone, scared, bruised and so anxious.
 I told the hospital that I had another epileptic fit and fall onto a glass candle holder, and that was why I had glass stuck in my forehead.
 I still remember on the way to the hospital, the ambulance nurse telling me that it’s okay to say what really happened, but I denied it.
-I lied so many times about my cuts and bruises that I almost started to believe the cover ups we used.
+I lied so many times about my cuts and bruises that even I started to believe the cover ups and lies.

 You are not a friend, you are not a father, you are not a man.